axelhahn/pre-dispatcher/readme.md

   * go to the ttl section and set the caching time for your requests.
 You can set a default and then override it by adding a list of regex to requests and its wanted caching times
   * if you have a CMS or other backend: you can define how to detect that a backend is open.
 Set a cookie variable name or session variable name in the __delcache__ section.
 This will delete a cache for an opened page if you are logged in.
   * The __nocache__ section - a request won't be stored in the cache if one of its conditions was found
+* Cleanup the cache directory: enable a job that runs the cleanup.php (it deletes cache files > 14d) or

 ### Instructions for Concrete5 ###

+It acts like a full page cache and is placed before any C5 bootstrap action.
+This is why it is fast.
-This pre-dispatcher was tested for public only pages that have no user specific information in the response.
+This pre-dispatcher was tested for public only pages (that have no user specific content in the response).

 The config dist file is prepared to detect a login to the C5 backend by a cookie named "CONCRETE5_LOGIN" in the delcache section.

 * Extract the files below [webroot]/application/pre_dispatcher/
-* in the [webroot]/index.php add an include to the pre_dispatcher/index.php:
+* in the [webroot]/index.php add an include line to the pre_dispatcher/index.php:

 ``` php
 <?php